History of slavery: Early events

-In late August 1619, the frigate White Lion, a privateer ship owned by Robert Rich, 2nd Earl of Warwick, but flying a Dutch flag arrived at Point Comfort, Virginia (several miles downstream from the colony of Jamestown, Virginia) carried the first recorded slaves from Africa to Virginia.
+In late August 1619, the frigate White Lion, a privateer ship owned by Robert Rich, 2nd Earl of Warwick, but flying a Dutch flag arrived at Point Comfort, Virginia (several miles downstream from the colony of Jamestown, Virginia) carrying the first recorded slaves from Africa to Virginia.
 The approximately 20 Africans were from the present-day Angola.
 They had been removed by the White Lions crew from a Portuguese cargo ship, the São João Bautista.

 Historians are undecided if the legal practice of slavery began in the colony because at least some of them had the status of indentured servant.
 Alden T. Vaughn says most agree that both black slaves and indentured servants existed by 1640.

 Only a small fraction of the enslaved Africans brought to the New World came to British North America, perhaps as little as 5% of the total.
 The vast majority of slaves were sent to the Caribbean sugar colonies, Brazil, or Spanish America.

 By the 1680s, with the consolidation of England's Royal African Company, enslaved Africans were arriving in English colonies in larger numbers, and the institution continued to be protected by the British government.
 Colonists now began purchasing slaves in larger numbers.